BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Reserve Multiplier

-The Reserve mutliplier lets you decide when to stop collecting the Reserve Fee (and leave it in Rake instead) based on how much is accumulated in the Reserve Account in relation to the Initial Balance.
+The Reserve mutliplier places a cap on how much is collected for the Jackpot Reserve account.
+It takes into account how much has already accumulated in the Reserve Account with respect to the **Initial Balance** setting..

 For example

-> **Use Case:**  Setting this to 3 would enforce the collection of the Reserve Fee up to the point where the Reserve Balance is 3x the Initial Balance
+> **Use Case:**  Setting the Reserve Multiplier to 3 would enforce the collection of the Reserve Fee up to the point where the Reserve Balance is 3x the Initial Balance.
+This ensures that there is always enough money to fund the Jackpot after it has been won.
 {.is-success}